melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

 | third character: |x  | executable      |

 ??? question "Can I see an example?"
-    For the permission string ***drwxr-x- - -***
+    For the permission string ***drwxr-xr-x***

     The **d** means it is a directory.

     The **rwx** means that the owner of the directory (your user account) can read, write and execute the directory.
-Execute permissions on a directory means that you can `cd` into the directory.
+Execute permission on a directory means that you can `cd` into the directory.

-    The **r-x** means that anyone in the user group can read or execute the directory.
+    The **r-x** means that anyone in the user group can read and execute the directory.

-    The **- - -** means that nobody else (other users on the system) can do anything with the directory.
+    The second **r-x** means that other users on the system can read and execute the directory.

 To change permissions, use the `chmod` command (for change mode).
 The owner of a file can change the permissions for user (**u**), group (**g**), or others (**o**) by adding (**+**) or subtracting (**-**) the read (**r**), write (**w**), and execute (**x**) permissions.

-To add read permission for others for a file, the following command would be used:
+To add write permission for others for a file, the following command would be used:

 ```
-chmod o+r FILE
+chmod o+w FILE
 ```

 ### Hands-on